dm4os/tad26m10/README.md

 -> pip install flask
 -> pip install Flask-HTTPAuth

+### Steps for runing the RPS and robot test bench
+* export FLASK_APP=Meneses/RPS/rps-server.py  -!-Notice the path, this is mine-!-
+* flask run
+* Then run robot script by typing --> robot Meneses/RPS/RPS_RF.robot  -!-Notice the path, this is mine-!-

 # How to run your robot framework scripts
 -> robot <path where your rf files are located/><filename>.robot